iltuoconsulenteit/DocCropper/UPDATES.md

 - Treat "developer" license level as dev key so in-progress plugins like page select are visible to dev installs
 - Center layout toggle icon and equalize action button heights across the gallery controls
 - Replace watermark emoji with stamp icon and move watermark settings into a dedicated plugin config
+- Adjust thumbnail checkbox so developer builds show the selection dot
+- Add experimental image editor plugin with saturation and sharpness controls

 ## 2025-08-19
 - Allow selecting individual thumbnails for partial PDF export, automatically choosing all pages when none are selected